jacobrobinsonjd/SafeHarbour/README.md

 &ensp; &ensp; &ensp; &ensp; (iii)  *Token Economics.*  A narrative description of the purpose of the network, the Token, the protocol, and its operation.
 At a minimum, such disclosures must include the following:

-&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (A)  Information explaining the launch and supply process, including the number of Tokens to be issued in an initial allocation to certain wallets with an explanation and disclosure of the wallet holders, the total number of Tokens to be created, the release schedule for the Tokens, and the total number of Tokens outstanding;
+&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (A)  Information explaining the launch and supply process, including the total number of Tokens possible to be created at launch, mechanisms for changing the total number of Tokens to be created, the mechanism for issuing Tokens, the release schedule for the Tokens, and the total number of Tokens outstanding;

-&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (B)  Information detailing the method of generating, mining, staking, delegating, locking or burning Tokens, the process for validating transactions and the consensus mechanism;
+&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (B)  Information detailing the method of generating, mining, staking, delegating, locking, burning or otherwise creating or reducing of Tokens, the process for validating transactions and the consensus mechanism;

-&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (C)  An explanation of governance mechanisms for implementing changes to the protocol, including a narrative process explain that a non-technical individual could understand the instruction;
+&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (C)  An explanation of governance mechanisms for implementing changes to the protocol, including a narrative process walk-through that a non-technical individual could understand; and

-&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (D)  Sufficient information for a third party to create a tool for verifying the transaction history of the Token (e.g., the blockchain or distributed ledger); and
+&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (D)  Sufficient information for a third party to create a tool for verifying the transaction history of the Token (e.g., the blockchain or distributed ledger).

-&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (E)  A hyperlink to a block explorer.

-&ensp; &ensp; &ensp; &ensp; (iv)  *Plan of Development.*  The current state and timeline for the development of the network to show how and when the Initial Development Team intends to achieve Network Maturity, and how the Inititial Development Team defines Network Maturity.
+&ensp; &ensp; &ensp; &ensp; (iv)  *Related Equity Raise.*  The type and amount of consideration received by the Initial Development Team prior to the fair launch of the Token, if any, to build the Token and underlying network.

-&ensp; &ensp; &ensp; &ensp; (v)  *Prior Token Sales.*  The date of sale, number of Tokens sold prior to filing a notice of reliance on the safe harbour, any limitations or restrictions on the transferability of Tokens sold, and the type and amount of consideration received.

 &ensp; &ensp; &ensp; &ensp; (vi)  *Initial Development Team and Certain Token Holders.*  Furnish the following information.

-&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (A)  The names and relevant experience, qualifications, attributes, and skills of each person who is a member of the Initial Development Team who directly or indirectly beneficially own or has the right to receive or control 5% or more of the total maximum possible supply of the Tokens;
+&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (A)  The names and relevant experience, qualifications, attributes, and skills of each person who is a member of the Initial Development Team [NTD: criminal background or history related to securities fraud disclosed?
+Any prior allegations relating to securities regulations in Canada?];

 &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (B)  The number or percentage of Tokens or rights to Tokens owned by each member of the Initial Development Team, its members, and, to the extent known by the Initial Development Team, any related persons, who satisfies the criteria in paragraph (b)(1)(vi)(A) and a description of any limitations or restrictions on the transferability of Tokens held by such persons; and